cobyqa/cobyqa/docs/source/algo/optimize.rst

 Decreasing the penalty coefficient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- To prevent the penalty coefficient from being excessively big, it is reduced when the bound on the trust-region radius is reduced.
-- Description of the new value of the penalty coefficient.

 To prevent the penalty coefficient from being intensively big, |project| attempts to reduce the penalty parameter as in :cite:`opti-Powell_1994`.
 We define for convenience the operators :math:`\xi_{i, 1}` and :math:`\xi_{i, 1}` as